DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-returners.md

 ---
-title: Return to teaching from overseas
+title: Return to England after teaching overseas
 image: "media/images/content/hero-images/0014.jpg"
 backlink: "../../"
 description: |-
-  Return to England to teach with the help of a teacher training adviser.
-  Courses and events are available to help make your transition easier.
+  Return to England after teaching overseas and bring your skills and experience back to an English classroom.
+Get support to make your transition easier.
 related_content:
     Returning to teaching with international experience : "/my-story-into-teaching/international-career-changers/returning-to-teaching-with-international-experience"
     Returning from teaching abroad : "/my-story-into-teaching/international-career-changers/returning-to-teaching-with-support-from-an-adviser"